 Our commitment to help those with food insecurity is expressed in several ways.

-We fully support the mission of the Ecumenical Food Cupboard and provide housing, volunteers, and both monetary and physical donations (from cereal to paper goods).
+We fully support the mission of the Ecumenical Food Cupboard and both monetary and physical donations (from cereal to paper goods).
 Click here for more information.

 The first Saturday of each month, a changing roster of volunteers—some first time helpers and some with more than a decade of commitment—prepare, serve, and clean up at the Free Bean Luncheon.
 Click here for more information.